MaximeFILIPPI/NavigationStackEX/README.md

 ```

-or the left / right navigation bar buttons:
+or the left / right navigation bar items :

 ```swift
 import SwiftUI